0xymg/KloiaCoffeCo/README.md

 ## Design Notes:
   *  I have used class components in this react project.
-  *  Since we do not have a backend server, I have used Json-Server for API requests.
+  *  Since we do not have a backend server, I have used `Json-Server` for API requests.
-  *  I have used REDUX for state management.
+  *  I have used `REDUX` for state management.
 I used redux for listing, and filtering by categories
-  *  For interface I have used Bootstrap and Reactstrap
+  *  For interface I have used `Bootstrap` and `Reactstrap`
-  *  I have worked with 2 branches.
-Master and dev.
+  *  I have worked with 2 branches. `Master` and `dev`.
-  *  Client side works on port:3000 and Json server must be worked on port:3001
+  *  Client side works on `port:3000` and Json server must be worked on `port:3001`
   *  I needed to add some data to coffees.json, so you should use coffees.json that is in this repo